Dorset County Council: Responsibilities for services

 Dorset County Council's responsibilities included schools, social care for the elderly and vulnerable, road maintenance, libraries and trading standards.

 The county council's area was also administered by six smaller authorities that have their own district or borough councils.
 The responsibilities of these councils included local planning, council housing, refuse collection, sports and leisure facilities, and street cleaning.
-The district areas are further divided into civil parishes, which have "parish councils" or "town councils"; the latter of which often use a town hall.
-Typical activities undertaken by a parish council included maintaining allotments, footpaths, playing fields and the local community or village hall.
-On some matters, the county council shared responsibilities with the district and parish councils.
-These included economic development and regeneration, emergency planning, tourism promotion and coastal protection.
+The districts were further divided into civil parishes, which formed a third tier of local government.